 Finally, although not relevant to the authority of the President to rescind or modify a monument, claims that monuments damage local economies are inconsistent with available evidence.
 For example, opposition to the designation of the Grand Staircase-Escalante National Monument in 1996 was based on fears that the monument would prove to be economically costly, but a recent study showed that in the two decades following the proclamation the neighboring counties experienced a 13% growth in population, a 24% increase in jobs, and a 17% rise in per capita income.
-Moreover, the Utah Tourism Bureau trumpets the so-called
+Moreover, the Utah Tourism Bureau trumpets the so-called "Mighty 5"85 national parks in the state, which attract several million tourists a year.
+Four of those five national parks were converted by Congress

-See Phil Taylor, Meet the Advisers Driving Obama's Monuments Agenda, E&E NEWS: GREENWIRE (May 25, 2016), https://perma.cc/7B77-TL3Z.
-The Antiquities Act requires no public participation prior to designation, and the fact that the statute empowers the President to declare monuments has led courts to conclude that the public processes required by NEPA are inapplicable to monument designations.
-See WYATT, supra note 46, at 2 (noting NEPA applies to the actions of federal agencies, but not the President).
-Although the Antiquities Act requires no public processes prior to designation, Secretary Zinke promised widespread public involvement prior to recommending any changes to monument boundaries, a promise he did not keep.
-See Zoë Carpenter, After Promising a 'Fair Hearing' on Monuments, Secretary Zinke Shuts Out the Public, NATION (May 18, 2017), https://perma.cc/5DLJ-CG9A.
+CG9A.
 Zinke claimed at the signing proclamations in Salt Lake City that they gave "rural America a voice-in giving the great state of Utah a voice-on how and when and what and why we love our lands and giving the local voice back to America."
 Yachnin, supra note 66 (also describing suits filed by environmental groups and Indian tribes challenging the proclamations and praise of the reductions from the National Cattlemen's Beef Association and the Public Lands Council).

-&lt;sup>82 Secretary Zinke's criticisms of the public involvement leading to the Bears Ears designation included an allegation that an elected county commissioner from San Juan County, a Native American, should have been included in the inter-tribal council created by the proclamation, reflecting a shocking lack of understanding of tribal sovereignty from the federal trustee.
+Secretary Zinke's criticisms of the public involvement leading to the Bears Ears designation included an allegation that an elected county commissioner from San Juan County, a Native American, should have been included in the inter-tribal council created by the proclamation, reflecting a shocking lack of understanding of tribal sovereignty from the federal trustee.
 The fact that a county commissioner is a tribal member does not mean she represents her tribe.
 Tribal representatives are selected by tribes, as explained in comments of thirty-two law professors to Secretary Zinke on his effort to shrink the boundaries of Bears Ears.
 Letter from Sarah Krakoff, Professor, Univ. of Colo.
 Law Sch., et al., to Ryan Zinke, Sec'y of the Interior (July 7, 2017), https://perma.cc/7JGQ-KK2C.

-&lt;sup>83 The only diminishments of national monuments were accomplished pre-FLPMA and went unchallenged.
+The only diminishments of national monuments were accomplished pre-FLPMA and went unchallenged.
 See Squillace et al., supra note 45, at 65-68.